 While aesthetically simplistic, the game places a large focus on narrative.
-None of the colored blocks ever speak, and instead a narrator (voiced by Danny Wallace) tells the story as players move through the game.
-The colored blocks are all given names and personalities, and as they help each other through the game, develop attachments and aversions to each other.
+None of the coloured blocks ever speak, and instead a narrator (voiced by Danny Wallace) tells the story as players move through the game.
+The coloured blocks are all given names and personalities, and as they help each other through the game, develop attachments and aversions to each other.

 John is a long yellow rectangle, and has a very high jump and fast speed.
 He is always eager to show off his better abilities, and thinks of himself very highly, but learns humility towards the end when he realizes that his jump is dwarfed by Sarah's ability to double-jump.

-Claire is a large blue square, whose jump height and speed are rather slow, but she has the extra ability of being able to float in water (all other characters die instantly.)
+Claire is a large blue square, whose jump height and speed are rather slow, but she has the extra ability of being able to float in water, where all other characters die instantly.
 This causes her to think she is a superhero, and view the world in superheroic terms (such as suspecting that the pessimistic Chris might secretly be her nemesis waiting to betray her).

-A doppelganger to Thomas, this green rectangle has the same movement speeds as him, but falls up instead of down, traveling along the ceiling of levels.
+A doppelganger to Thomas, this green rectangle has the same movement speeds as him, but falls up instead of down, travelling along the ceiling of levels.
 James has previously been made fun of for his reversed gravity, and thus is rather shy and introverted, though the time he spends with Thomas and the gang, the first AIs he meets that befriend him instead of mocking him, causes him to open up to the others a little.

-A rectangle smaller than all the rest, Sarah has the special ability to perform a double jump.
+A purple rectangle smaller but faster than all the rest, Sarah has the special ability to perform a double jump.
 She thinks herself superior to all the others because of this.
 Initially, she seeks to access the Internet through the "Fountain of Knowledge", but after Thomas earns this honour instead of her, she realizes maybe she's not as superior as she thought, and decides to help him accomplish his goals.

 Bithell initially self-released the game on PC & Mac from his own website on June 30, 2012.
 The game was eventually released on Steam on November 12, 2012.
 Everyone who had purchased it previously was given a steam code to download it there, which contained the addition of Steam achievements and controller support.